Get The Top News In Search

 Answering Queries using Knowledge Graphs

 I provide several examples of search carousels.
-Those show entities that answer queries like in that patent application in the post Ranked Entities in Search Results at Google.
+Those show entities that answer queries like that patent application in the post Ranked Entities in Search Results at Google.

 A search carousel with ranked entities appears in SERPs for a query at Google, such as “Best Science Fiction Books 2020.”